wp-graphql/wp-graphql-woocommerce/docs/using-product-data.md

 # Using Product Data

-In this guide, we will implement the Single Product page using the provided GraphQL query and the JSON result.
+In this section, we will implement the Single Product page using the provided GraphQL query and the JSON result.
 We will display the product's `name`, `description`, `price`, `regularPrice`, `attributes`, `width`, `height`, `length`, and `weight`.
 Additionally, we will prepare a section for cart options like desired quantity and an Add to Cart button.

 ## Prerequisites

 - Basic knowledge of React and React Router.
 - Familiarity with GraphQL and WPGraphQL.
 - A setup WPGraphQL/WooGraphQL backend.
-- Read previous guides on [Routing By URI](routing-by-uri.md)
+- Read previous sections on [Routing By URI](routing-by-uri.md)

 ## Step 0: Create our `graphql.js` file.